ryanberckmans/d3-beta-key-scraper/README.md

 * post the key immediately, instead of stopping eventmachine first
 * maintain a logged-in battle.net/account session, instead of logging in, each time, before posting the key

+### Day 1 follow-up
+After the Day 1 action items, the key scrape-to-post time was reduced ~50% from ~3s to ~1-1.5s.
+These times are on a netbook over wifi on a Canadian isp ;), but should have a similar relative effect on ec2.
+Hopefully these upgrades will make the bot competitive tomorrow :).